toastmasters-NITK/WebsiteReact/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Running instructions
+1. Clone the repo
+2. Run npm install in the root directory
+3. npm start
 ## Available Scripts

 In the project directory, you can run: